-See open jobs at GroundTruth and check out recent open jobs at our trusted partner companies.
+- See open jobs at GroundTruth and check out open jobs at our trusted partner companies.

 Sarah Ohle: GroundTruth are the leaders in location.
 We’re a global location platform.
 We leverage location data to drive business performance.
 We also own WeatherBug.
 I’m not going to spend too much time talking about this because, Harshal who’s over there, works on WeatherBug and she is the expert.
 But WeatherBug is our consumer facing app that we have about 14 million monthly visitors.
 People are spending about three minutes per day of engagement in the app.
 More than two out of three of the user base are really, really loyal users.
 And we have about a 4.5 plus star rating in Apple and Google Play App Stores.
 So, really strong app.
 We’ve spent a lot of time since we acquired it about two years ago.
 Really investing in that app, growing in it, and really excited about where we stand with it today.

 Sarah Ohle: The next one I want to call out is cost per visit.
-So, this is the industry’s first pay for performance model of driving offline visits.
+So, this is the industry’s first pay-for-performance model of driving offline visits.
 So, a lot of the times in the media world you’ll say, “We’re charging on impression.”
 Its great, but how do you know you’re actually driving anything with those impressions?
-So, at GroundTruth, we came out with a cost per visit model, where we actually will only charge our clients based on the visits that we are able to drive to the locations that they’re trying to drive.
+So, at GroundTruth, we came out with a cost-per-visit model, where we actually will only charge our clients based on the visits that we are able to drive to the locations that they’re trying to drive.

 Alicia Huang: Hi, everyone.
 Welcome to GroundTruth.
 So, I am a Product Manager here, and I work as a Product Manger in Baidu, and Tencent, which is Chinese search engine, and searcher networking site.
 And also, I been to Berkeley, Haas MBA… to get my MBA, and also interning at McKenzie.
 So, I started my career as a Product Manager by accident.
 So, I apply for a business strategy role, and I got the role, but at the end of day, I got assigned to be a PM.